Use Copy Paste Manager faster

 Tips

-• Choose consume mode when each item should be used once.
+• Use consume mode when each queued item should disappear after it is pasted.

 Permissions